-Today I was asked to create a new send connector.
-Its always good to have your information ready, or ask if not provided before getting started.
+Today I was tasked to create a new send connector for Exchange 2010.
+Its always good to have your information ready and written down :-

 - Name of send connector to be created